 “Blue Roofs (Rouen)”

-This oil on canvas painting, titled “Blue Roofs (Rouen)”, is by the French Post-Impressionist and symbolist artist, Paul Gauguin, and dates to 1884.
-Rouen is a city in northern France and in 1884, Gauguin moved his family here.
+“Blue Roofs (Rouen)” is an oil on canvas painting by the French Post-Impressionist artist, Paul Gauguin, from 1884.
+Rouen is a city in northern France and in 1884, Gauguin moved his family there.

 For more on Paul Gauguin, please visit his short biography here.